clayallsopp/appleslice/README.md

-# AppleSlice
+# AppleSlice - Parse Apple & iTunes Connect emails

-Easily parse Apple & iTunes Connect emails.
 Create an instance of `AppleSlice::Email` with your email's HTML body and slice away!

 ```ruby
 require "appleslice"